 breaks.
 They will help by notifying the appropriate Borough officials.
 The County Dispatch Center service is funded by the County.

-The Police Clerk, Pamela Runser, is in the office 8 AM - Noon, Monday though Friday.
+The Police Clerk, Pamela Runser, is in the office 8 AM - Noon, Monday, Wednesday, and Friday.

 Anyone wishing to dispose of medication should stop by the police department during these hours.